Applications will open in late-September for the following Summer term.

 For most meals, local women will be cooking large meals for the group dinners.
 Vegetarian options will be available.

 The program will take place in Dangriga, Belize, a community of about 10,000 inhabitants.
 Some of the projects will travel to local villages or work in the National Park, but the majority of work takes place in town.
 One weekend the students will travel to Caye Caulker and another weekend students will travel to San Ignacio.
-Both have a very local, but different culture so students will have an opportunity to experience different sides of the Belizean culture and economy
+Both have a very unique local culture, so students will have an opportunity to experience different sides of the Belizean culture and economy

 Financial aid and scholarships are available to U of A students.